Loonz206/users/README.md

 to create an running nodemon graphql instance and then open http://localhost:4000/graphql

+and to inspect the RESTFUL Json Server at http://localhost:3000/user or http://localhost:3000/companies

 ## Things to do

 Using the http://localhost:4000/graphql you can add a query a user by querying on the left panel